rundeck/rundeck/docs/en/api/rundeck-api.md

 The set of `jobs` and `items` to choose from will be included in the Input Fields response, however where an Item has an associated Job, you can supply either the Job ID, or the Item ID.

-When there are items to be deleted (`export` integration), you can specify the Item IDs in the `deleted` section.
+When there are items to be deleted on `export` integration, you can specify the Item IDs in the `deleted` section.
 However, if the item is associated with a renamed Job, including the Job ID will have the same effect.

+When there are items to be deleted on `import` integration, you must specify the Job IDs in the `deleted` section.

 Note: including the Item ID of an associated job, instead of the Job ID, will not automatically delete a renamed item.